knnthchng/belly-button-challenge/README.md

 Contains example/target images for the project.

 ### Resources
-Contains example dataset from the API endpoint used for the project
+Contains example dataset from the API endpoint used for the project.

 ### static/js
 Contains the JavaScript code for making the API call, sorting and arraying the data, and visualizing the data in bar and bubble plots.

+### index.html
+Runs the app.js (within static/js) for viewing the visualizations.

 ## Instructions